DHTMLX/docs-todolist/docs/api/events/startdrag_event.md

 ### Description

-@short: Fires when the user starts dragging the tasks
+@short: Fires when the user starts to drag the tasks

 ### Usage